Rizwanul-Islam/Heidelberg-Materials/README.md

 2. After running the React client app, you will see a list of launches
 3. Click on any launch and will generate the details

-## Running the .NET Web API Application
+## Running the .NET Web API Endpoints

 To run the minimal .NET web API application, follow these steps: